 Here’s a quick test for you:

-Pull a report of the top 20 opportunities in your organization.
+Do you want to radically increase sales engagement for your company?
+If so, pull a report of the top 20 opportunities in your organization.
 Now, go to each of them and answer the following questions:

 - What is the probability we will win this business?
 Is that based on the gut feeling of the seller?
 Does your CRM automatically generate this data based on the sales stage?
 Consider what you really KNOW about the prospective customer.